Employer-Specific Benefit Guide

 Tax-Bracket & Distribution Mapping

 We build custom multi-year tax projections.
-By coordinating the timing of your NQDC payouts with your clinical income and Social Security, we aim to prevent temporary spikes into high federal and Minnesota state tax brackets.
+By coordinating the timing of your NQDC payouts with your clinical income and Social Security, we seek to prevent temporary spikes into high federal and Minnesota state tax brackets.

 Dual-Income Optimization